My investment in Twinkies

 So how much can I sell my soon-to-be-rare boxes of golden deliciousness for?

 Wow, pretty good profit!
 However just because a seller is asking for a certain price doesn’t mean a buyer will pay that much for it.
-So let’s take a look at some actual sold listings, to give us a better understanding of the current market price of Twinkies.
+So let’s take a look at some actual sold listings, to get a better understanding of the current market price of Twinkies.

-Am I sitting on a gold mine of yellow bars filled with creamy richness, or do I just have boxes of an empty promise 🙁 I guess we’ll see what happens….
+Am I sitting on a gold mine of yellow bars filled with creamy richness, or do I just have boxes of an empty promise? 🙁 I guess we’ll see what happens….